 Equally, from the buyer’s perspective they'll want to know that the effort and cost of detailed Due Diligence will secure the purchase of your business.
 This assumes a successful conclusion to negotiations and the absence of any unforeseen hitches arising from Due Diligence.

 This section confirms the central role of signed documentation in protecting both parties in a negotiation.
-The Letter of Intent and Non Disclosure Agreement (required earlier in the selling process before issuing your Sale Memorandum to prospective buyers) are both very important in this respect.
+The Letter of Intent and Non Disclosure Agreement (required earlier in the selling process before issuing your Sales Memorandum to prospective buyers) are both very important in this respect.